 The money you have to pay as a tax depends on your profit.
 So, if you don't have a profit, you're not required to pay this particular type of tax.
 In fact, you can also claim a tax credit if you had a loss in the previous year.

 You pay income tax to your local government.
 For example, if you live in the US, you'll always pay income tax to the US government.
-Even if your customers are based in some other country, you'll always pay income tax to your local government.
+Even if your customers are based in another country, you'll always pay income tax to your local government.

 What Is The Sales Tax?